What is an Alternative Loan?

-Select a lender from those provided on our lender list or choose your own and complete that lender’s application process.
+Select a lender from those provided on ELM Select or choose your own and complete that lender’s application process.

 LMU will not be notified of your lender's credit decision until you complete the application process, including the federally mandated 'change of heart' period.
 This process takes an average of 14 business days.